RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu.markdown

 ---
 {% imgcap center /images/beaglebone-black-ubuntu-ruby-rails.jpg BeagleBone Black running Ubuntu, Ruby, & Rails. %}

 The above screenshot shows a BeagleBone Black running Ubuntu, Ruby, and Rails.
 Why Ubuntu?
 The Bone comes pre-installed with [Ångström](http://www.angstrom-distribution.org/).
 Why not stick with Ångström?

-The factory standard is fine, but it's always good to have options.
+My opinion: The factory standard is fine, but it's always good to have options.
 Here's why I decided to try Ubuntu on the BeagleBone Black:

 * Ubuntu documentation is plentiful.
 Books, blogs, and videos are readily available.
 * The Ubuntu community is huge.
 When a dev runs into an Ubuntu-related snag, it's likely that another dev has encountered a similar problem, and they can collaborate on a solution.
 * Ubuntu is the distro that I'm most familiar with.
-[WisdomGroup](http://wisdomgroup.com) uses Ubuntu in other environments.
+[WisdomGroup](http://wisdomgroup.com) uses Ubuntu for multiple projects.
 With a common OS, knowledge gained in one environment is immediately useful in another.
 * Prepping for [Parallella](/blog/2013/06/22/preparing-for-parallella-64-cores-installing-go-on-mac-os-x/), the 16-core single-board computer that costs about a hundred bucks.
 The Parallella is currently in short supply.
 When it becomes available, it will run Ubuntu.
 Experience with other single-board computers, especially those running Ubuntu, will prove useful.

 This article will show how to install Ubuntu on the BeagleBone Black.  _Gotchas_ will be pointed out along the way.
 Where possible, I will explain the reasons behind my decisions so that you can make different choices if you like.